thruthesky/fireflutter/README.md

 # Pub.dev Packages

-In this chapter, some of the notable packages that are used by firelfutter are explained.
+In this chapter, some of the notable packages that are used by FireFlutter are explained.

 ## timeago
 <!-- TODO: Learn this and modify-->